ksundeen/mymooder/README.md

 - [ ] Add sample d3 graphics on the Charts and Map from entered mood values.
 - [ ] Convert existing d3 world graphic to a moving SVG.
 - [ ] Add a linked xy plot to exiting d3 world graphic to show mood values.
+- [ ] Test that GIS data can be viewed in QGIS or other GIS applications.

 ## Complete Development Environment for React Native Application.
 This section review steps for setting up technologies required to run a React Native Environment with a GeoNode WebMap and a Fast API python backend that uses: